 I was moving around the kitchen trying my best to round up dinner with limited ingredients.
 My husband was working late which meant I was solo for both dinner and bedtime, having barely made it through the after-school explosion of energy and couch surfing.

-You know, the lazy couch parent whose aware of what’s going on, but not actively parenting expect for the times you throw out directives or worse, empty threats, like
+I was being a lazy couch parent, you know when you’re aware of what’s going on, but not actively parenting except for the times you throw out directives or worse, empty threats, like…

 “Stop running in the house.”